lakefairy/dequivsiatools/readme_en.txt

         rooms adjacent to the room.

         Hold A and use the cursor keys to guess hole locations.
-        By releasing A, the selected room will be checked.
+        By releasing A, the selected room will be marked.

         If you feel the game boots slowly